florianjacob/vim-toml/README.md

 Set up [Vundle](https://github.com/gmarik/Vundle.vim) then add `Bundle 'cespare/vim-toml'` to your vimrc and run `:BundleInstall` from a fresh vim.

+### Arch Linux AUR

+There's an [AUR package](https://aur.archlinux.org/packages/vim-toml-git/) for Arch Linux which installs the plugin system-wide.
+Install it e.g. with `yaourt -S vim-toml-git`.

 ## Contributing

 Contributions are very welcome!
 Just open a PR.